eleksir/i3status-go/README.md

 * PulseAudio volume indicator, can adjust master volume too
 * Clock
 * Cron jobs (intended to use for show periodic desktop notifications but not limited to)
+* Show output of one-shot system command

 ## How to build it

-This appliction was tested to compile with go v1.21 but can be built with earlier versions (seems down to 1.18, not sure).
+This appliction was tested to compile with go v1.24.

 All you need is go lang compiler and gnu make utility.
 Invoke

 ```bash